-The Textbook Clearinghouse contains information about textbooks and other materials required in courses offered by UL Lafayette.
-General price information is available for UL Lafayette students and faculty at the Books in Print web site.
+The Textbook Clearinghouse contains information about textbooks and other materials required or optional in courses offered at UL Lafayette.
+Note: the library is in the process of changing platforms.
+More information coming soon.
 For remote access, please type in your CLID when prompted.

 - Browse the Textbook Grid for Fall, Spring and Summer